 11. It’s not that expensive

 Among all European or western countries, a trip to Italy is not that expensive.
 Prices vary depending on the cities and regions, and obviously on the season.
 Being popular for beaches and sea resorts, Sardinia and Sicily are more expensive during summer especially for hotels and renting a house.
-In Rome prices also change depending on the season, even though being popular all year around, the difference is less than in other places.
-The same applies for other big tourist draws like Venice and Florence, always listed among the places to visit in Italy.
+In Rome prices also change depending on the season, even though being popular all year round, the difference is less than in other places.
+The same applies to other big tourist draws like Venice and Florence, always listed among the places to visit in Italy.